Noom or MyFitnessPal: paid coaching vs free tracking?

 Strengths

 Massive food database.
 Reliable barcode scanner.
 Free macro tracking.
-Very broad connection ecosystem.
-Free for core tracking.
+Very large ecosystem of connections.
+Free for the essentials of tracking.

 Weaknesses

 No guidance or coaching.
-Invasive ads.
-Interface is showing its age.
-Purely quantitative approach — numbers, no guidance.
+Intrusive ads.
+Aging interface.
+Purely quantitative approach — numbers, not guidance.

 What if neither was enough?